Do I need to disable PHP redirects?

 Please let us explain.

 The default setting for Yoast SEO Premium is that PHP handles your redirects.
 This requires no work on your end, except for entering the redirects.
-If you only have few redirects your server will be able to handle them quickly using PHP redirections.
+If you only have a few redirects your server will be able to handle them quickly using PHP redirections.

 When you go to Admin -> SEO -> Redirects -> Settings you’ll see a toggle to select the type of redirect method you want to use.
-The default recommend option is ‘PHP’ but you can change to .htaccess (Apache) or ‘Web server’ (NGINX).
+The default recommended option is ‘PHP’ but you can change to .htaccess (Apache) or ‘Web server’ (NGINX).